-About 118 freshwater fish species are found in Québec's lakes and rivers, among which more than thirty being coveted by fishermen.
+About 118 freshwater fish species (PDF 4.41 Mb) (in French) are found in Québec's lakes and rivers, among which more than thirty being coveted by fishermen.
 Although this diverse range of fish is a renewable natural resource, its balance is nevertheless fragile, hence the need to apply some rules.

 What are the applicable quotas in your zone?

 For details of the maximum number of fish that may be caught daily, including in provincial parks, wildlife reserves and ZECs, please see the Fishing periods, limits and exceptions page .

 You do not know your fishing zone?
 Use the interactive map to locate it.

 Definition of limits